xhypetheoriginal/project_1/README.md

-I am a 14 year old male that wants to learn python. this was my first attempt to create a program
+I am a 14 year old male that wants to learn python. this was my first attempt to create serious a program